e271828e/Flight.jl/docs/notes/design/framework_design.md

 To be settled in subsequent sessions:

-- **Stopped-sim services, remainder.** The condition substrate, boundary zero and slot totality are settled (§16, rows 63–68).
-Remaining: the trim client loop (decision-variable spelling, the optimizer seam — NLopt or a replaceable backend — commit/failure semantics); the linearization client (surface selectors replacing `get_x_ss`/`assign_x_ss!`, labels for control design, the `LinearizedSS` fate); the `capture` spelling.
+- **Stopped-sim services, remainder.** The condition substrate, boundary zero, slot totality and the trim problem spelling are settled (§16, rows 63–69).
+Remaining: the trim solver seam and commit/failure semantics (in-house LM vs. backend adapters, bounds handling, iteration-store scratchness, the structured report); the mounting record (`at(path, problem)`, `design_world`, baselines — discussed 2026-07-27, to be recorded when B closes); the linearization client (surface selectors replacing `get_x_ss`/`assign_x_ss!`, labels for control design, the `LinearizedSS` fate); the `capture` spelling.
 - **Migration.** Outline for FlightPhysics/FlightApps (the Tier-1 parametrization
   pass, the `KinData`-style output splits, the contributor survey feeding §6's aggregation chains — mechanical to extract from today's trait implementations);